top of page

 She enjoys teaching on a wide range of topics, from chamber music to film music and jazz, from "music appreciation" to music research techniques, and from the history of sound recording to the history of exoticism in music.
 Her teaching is driven by the aim of providing students with opportunities and resources to develop as creative, self-aware, and socially aware thinkers and communicators who can engage in critical historiography.
 Her hope is that students leave her classroom with an appreciation for the value of digging deep, questioning received modes of understanding, listening and speaking up, and finding connections across disciplinary and other socially constructed divides.

-Before arriving at the University of Rochester, she held visiting faculty appointments at Central Connecticut State University, Boston University, Brown University, Wellesley College, and Williams College.
-She sits on the boards of directors of the Nineteenth-Century Studies Association, the American Brahms Society, and the Phi Beta Kappa Association of Boston; serves as an editor for College Music Symposium; and is a recent past president of the New England Chapter of the American Musicological Society.
+She has previously held visiting faculty appointments at the University of Rochester, Central Connecticut State University, Boston University, Brown University, Wellesley College, and Williams College and served as teaching staff at Harvard University.
+She sits on the boards of directors of the Nineteenth-Century Studies Association and the American Brahms Society; serves as an editor for College Music Symposium and as President of the Phi Beta Kappa Association of Boston (where she resides when not in Indiana); and is a recent past president of the New England Chapter of the American Musicological Society (AMS) and a past member of the AMS Council.
 She holds a PhD in musicology from Brandeis University and a degree in music and mathematics from Wellesley College and trained in piano and choral singing at the New England Conservatory of Music.

 bottom of page